 Cost: £900m (estimated)

-The fact that Santiago Calatrava is one of the world’s most gifted architects is alas no impediment to his projects’ terrifying propensity for eye-watering budget overruns and tortuous delay.
-Calatrava’s WTC Transit Hub in New York may be spectacular, but opening a decade late and costing $4bn, it is the most expensive station in the world and was still plagued by leaks over a year after its unveiling did suffer problems with leaks.
+The fact that Santiago Calatrava is one of the world’s most gifted architects is alas no impediment to his projects’ tendency for budget overruns and tortuous delay.
+Calatrava’s WTC Transit Hub in New York may be spectacular, but opening a decade late and costing $4bn, it is the most expensive station in the world and at one stage after its unveiling did suffer problems with leaks.
 However, it should be recognised that the World Trade Centre was an extremely complex site and the Hub was not the only project there to experience challenges.

-This same toxic recipe was delivered to this showpiece arts complex in Calatrava’s native Valencia his showpiece arts complex had its own set of challenges.
+In Calatrava’s native Valencia his showpiece arts complex had its own set of challenges.
 The City of Arts and Sciences is a vast and ambitious cultural complex containing a performance hall, planetarium, bridges, science museum and an extraordinary helmet-shaped opera house clad in trademark Calatrava glistening white ceramic tiles.
-But those very tiles symbolised the extensive problems the venue has faced when they started literally dropping off the building.
-The entire roof has now been replaced at an additional public cost of £3m, on top of a budget that had already swelled almost fourfold from £250m.
+But the project hit problems when the tiles had to be refitted and the entire roof replaced.

-The centre, nevertheless, has withstood the criticism and the problems, and is currently very much open, luxuriating in a TripAdvisor UK average rating of 4.5 stars, no less, with reviews praising both the cultural offerings and the architecture that encases them.
+It now has a TripAdvisor UK average rating of 4.5 stars, no less, with reviews praising both the cultural offerings and the architecture that encases them.

 The Curve, Leicester, UK